raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 `asStream` has no functional purpose, it exists merely to constrain us to work with a stream of values rather than with lists.

-With this in hand, we can follow the same general path that we did with writing a one pass algorithm: We go through our existing pipeline solution and rewrite each step.
+With this in hand, we can follow the same general path that we did with writing a one pass algorithm: We go through our existing staged approach and rewrite each step.
 Only instead of combining them all into one function, we'll turn them from ordinary functions into [generators], functions that generate streams of values.
 Let's get cracking!

 [generators]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator

-Our original pipeline solution mapped its inputs several times.
+Our original staged approach mapped its inputs several times.
 We can't call `.map` on an iterable, so let's write a convenience function to do it for us:

 ```javascript
 function * mapIterableWith (mapFn, iterable) {